-Unicommerce's Uniship Enables D2C Brands To Offer Marketplace-Like Post Purchase Experience To Consumers
+Unicommerce's UniShip enables D2C brands to offer Marketplace-like Post Purchase Experience to Consumers

 So far, the solution has enabled brands to increase their delivery percentage and reduce returns which occur due to various factors including incorrect and incomplete address, recipient refusing the delivery and customer unavailability among other reasons.
 Unlike marketplaces, brand websites do not deploy 24X7 customer support teams to handle exchanges, payments for deliveries, returns, etc.

-Ankit Agarwal , Co-Founder of Phool , praised UniShip, stating, "Order returns are a major pain point for any e-commerce company.
+Ankit Agarwal, Co-Founder of Phool.co, praised UniShip, stating, "Order returns are a major pain point for any e-commerce company.
 UniShip has drastically supported our operations.
 We value Unicommerce as our technology partner for their innovative solutions.
 This collaboration underscores the power of technology in streamlining e-commerce operations for sustainable growth."

 Legal Disclaimer: